 With the first month behind us and feet firmly planted in February, we are now well into 2017 now and have many exciting things happening at Hologram.
-I’m thrilled to continue interviewing and chronicling the many facets of our fascinating team.
-My name is Flavia and I am the Executive Assistant for Hologram.
-Once a month, I sit down with one of my accomplished co-workers to interview them and learn more about what makes them so terrific.
+I’m thrilled to continue interviewing and chronicling the many facets of our fascinating team in our behind-the-scenes look at the team behind Hologram.

 Tell me a little bit about what you do at Hologram.

-I am a front end developer and my primary task is to make sure that the dashboard/device management portal is the best it can be, but occasionally I jump over to the main site.
+I am a front end developer and my primary task is to make sure that the dashboard/device management portal is the best it can be.
+Occasionally I jump over to the main site.